sadoprotocol/sado.space/public/blog/taproot.md

 ## Conclusions

 In my opinion, this provides an excellent example of the power taproot ScriptTrees bring.
-Combining multiple redemption methods allows for a whole host of exciting use-cases - speaking of whiuch, We are working on several open-source tools at Sado Space to help support decentralized marketplaces such as [Ordzaar](https://ordzaar.com).
+Combining multiple redemption methods allows for a whole host of exciting use-cases - speaking of which, We are working on several open-source tools at Sado Space to help support decentralized marketplaces such as [Ordzaar](https://ordzaar.com).

 These tools include: